ConservationMetrics/superset-deployment/README.md

 Notice that in the `superset` web service, we need port forwarding `ports:\n  - "80:8088"` because Superset is running on 8088 but Azure App Service requires it to be on port 8080 (or 80).
 Multi-container deployments seem to ignore WEBSITES_PORT, so you must do it this way.

 In all these services, the `env_file` key is ignored (copy-pasta from `docker-compose-non-dev.yml`), but all the environment variables from the App Service **Configuration** are injected to the containers instead.

+## Authentication

+We are using auth0 for authentication.
+For auth0 to work, you will need to provide the relevant environmental variables shown in `.env-non-dev`.
+By default, account registration is disabled; Superset admins will need to create the accounts.
+Users may authenticate using auth0 based on their username, which should match their auth0 email address.

+Superset uses [Flask-AppBuilder](https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-methods) for authentication, which can only handle one type of authentication method and this means the standard authentication protocols are not accessible.
+Hence, for initial Superset db setup, we are using environmental variables to create an admin user whose username should match your auth0 email account.

 ## Superset setup